DaintyJet/ESP32-Display/README.md

     ```

 ### Arduino component setup
 The following instructions should be done within the *project repository* ``` ESP-DISPLAY ```.
 Additionally if you downloaded this repository correctly **steps 1, 2, and 3 will already have been done for you**.
+When using the *provided VM* this is already done for you.

 1. Now **Install** the [arduino-esp library](https://github.com/espressif/arduino-esp32) into a folder named arduino
     ```sh